 - Broad-based background and extensive knowledge in one or more of the following areas: bioscience, computing and information science, engineering sciences, geoscience, materials science, nanotechnology and microsystems, and radiation effects and high energy density sciences

-The Hruby Fellowship is a three-year appointment and normally commences on October 1, although exceptions may be made to accommodate special circumstances.
+The Hruby Fellowship is a three-year appointment.
+The application deadline is usually early in November, and the appointment normally commences on Oct.
+1, although exceptions may be made to accommodate special circumstances.